Pyaasa: Release and reception

 After a slow opening, Pyaasa went on to be a major commercial success of the year.
-This gave Guru Dutt the confidence to make a repeat on a grand scale.
-However, Kaagaz Ke Phool went on to be a commercial disaster.
-The movie picked up a cult following the world over in the 1980s, long after Guru Dutt died.
+This gave Dutt the confidence to make a repeat on a grander scale.
+However that film, Kaagaz Ke Phool, went on to be a commercial disaster.
+The movie picked up a cult following the world over in the 1980s, long after Dutt had died.

 Soundtrack

 The movie boasts one of the best performances of S.D.
-Burman, Sahir Ludhianvi, Geeta Dutt and Mohammed Rafi to produce one of the most lyrical Hindi musicals.
+Burman, Sahir Ludhianvi, Geeta Dutt and Mohammed Rafi, to produce one of the most lyrical Hindi musicals.
 Sahir's work in the film's music was particularly praised; As stated in The Hindu, "While for Pyaasa, a film considered the brainchild of Guru Dutt, the soul behind the film was its lyricist Sahir Ludhianvi".
 Pyaasa marked the last collaboration of the long-lasting team of composer Burman and lyricist Ludhianvi.

 The popular song "Hum Aapki Aankhon Mein" was added to the movie on behest of distributors to bring some relief in rather pessimistic film.
 It was never planned in the original cut.
 The song "Sar Jo Tera Chakraye", actually composed by R.D.
 Burman, S. D. Burman's son was originally inspired from a tune from the British film Harry Black, which was later released in India as Harry Black and The Tiger.
 He later recreated it so well that when the producer of Harry Black and the Tiger visited India, he heard the song and not only failed to recognise the tune, but applauded him on it.

 In 2004, as part of Sight & Sound's feature "celebrating the relationship between cinema and music", Pyaasa was listed as one of The Best Music in Film and was named by Olivier Assayas as one of his favourites, who called its music as "possibly one of the most remarkable transpositions of poetry on screen."